-34Duration of a wage contract is given by $1/(1-\gamma)$.
+32Duration of a wage contract is given by $1/(1-\gamma)$.

-bance, an economy calibrated to quantitatively match our empirical pass-through of inflation expectations to income growth expectations has large ramifications for real wage dynamics relative to a counterfactual scenario of a unit pass-through.
+Regardless of whether the model is subjected to a demand- or supply-side inflationary disturbance, an economy calibrated to quantitatively match our empirical pass-through of inflation expectations to income growth expectations has large ramifications for real wage dynamics relative to a counterfactual scenario of a unit pass-through.
 As we subsequently explain, severe nominal wage rigidity is the driving source for consumers' dislike of inflation in the model.

-Figure 1: Response to a Positive Demand Shock
+Figure 2: Response to a Positive Demand Shock

-Notes: In black: calibration matching our empirical pass-through from inflation to nominal wage growth expectations ($\gamma = 0.875, \zeta_w = 0.675$).
-In dashed gray: calibration matching counterfactual of unity pass-through from inflation to nominal wage growth expectations ($\gamma = 0.65, \zeta_w = 0.306$).
+Notes: In black: calibration matching our empirical pass-through from inflation to nominal wage growth expectations ($\gamma = 0.855$, $\zeta_w = 0.365$).
+In dashed gray: calibration matching counterfactual of unit pass-through from inflation to nominal wage growth expectations ($\gamma = 0.575$, $\zeta_w = 0.35$).
 In red: x axis.

-Consider Figure 1, where the economy is subject to a one standard deviation positive demand shock.35 Relative to the counterfactual of unit pass-through, real wages decline, which results in a larger increase in labor hours that amplifies the responses of output and consumption.
-Consumers' utility is affected by two opposing forces: it declines in response to working more along both the extensive and the intensive margins, but it increases in response to higher consumption.36
+Consider Figure 2, where the economy is subject to a one standard deviation positive demand shock.33 Relative to the counterfactual of unit pass-through, real wages decline, which results in a larger increase in labor hours that amplifies the responses of output and consumption.34 The dynamics of real wage and inflation are such that the nominal wage growth, which is defined as the sum of real wage growth and inflation, increases in both cases.
+A representative family's period utility in deviation from its steady-state value is given by:

-35The standard deviation of the demand shock is set equal to 1.
+33The standard deviation of the demand shock is set equal to 1.